-Samsung Galaxy Note III said to feature 5.68-inch 1080p Super AMOLED display, Android 4.3Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Note III said to feature 5.68-inch 1080p Super AMOLED display, Android 4.3Alex Wagner - Editorial Director of News and Content

 Samsung's Galaxy Note III is getting close, just as we've seen several times in the past, the leaks surrounding the device are starting to build up in the weeks leading up to its official unveiling.
 Following the discovery that Samsung name-dropped the Note III in some documentation for its SideSync software, today a new report has surfaced that claims to have a spec rundown for the upcoming phone/tablet hybrid.

 The folks at SamMobile say that one of their "trusted insiders" has passed along some details on the Galaxy Note III's feature list, and unsurprisingly, the thing will supposedly sport a big screen.
 It's said that the Note III will feature a 5.68-inch 1080p Super AMOLED display while sharing the same footprint as the Note II and its 5.5-inch screen, suggesting that Samsung has been busy shaving some bezels.
 The back of the phone is expected to house a 13-megapixel camera with optical image stabilization.

 Diving inside the Note III's pocket-stretching frame, today's report claims that the international SM-N900 variant will be powered by a 1.8GHz octa-core Exynos 5420 processor with an ARM Mali-T628 MP6 GPU.
 Samsung is also said to be working on an SM-N9005 variant with LTE connectivity, but that version's chipset is still a mystery.
 One of the SM-N9005 variant's features that we do know about, though, is its 3GB RAM.
 Rounding out the Note III's purported spec list is 16GB/32GB/64GB storage, 3,200mAh battery and Android 4.3 Jelly Bean.